 That’s when you might need an arthrogram, also called arthrography.

 It’s another type of imaging where first you get a special dye, called contrast dye, injected into your joint.
 Then, your doctor uses X-rays, MRI, CT scan, or fluoroscopy -- which is like an X-ray video -- to take pictures.
 The dye helps highlight what’s gone wrong in your joint.
+Fluid may be aspirated and sent to a lab for analysis, and during the same procedure, medication may be injected into the site as treatment.

 When Would I Need One?